-There are many reasons behind my decision to give up wheat flour and grains and they are all working out for the best.
+There are many reasons behind my decision to give up wheat flour and gluten and they are all working out for the best.
 Most things I was happy to leave behind – bagel?
 Who cares.
 Pizza?
 Mmmmmmmmmmm that one was tough.
-Pancakes are another item that I felt myself longing for but the nutritional value just wasn’t there to justify stuffing one into my mouth no matter the fluffy maple syrupy flavor they possessed.
-Most gluten free pancake recipes fell flat leaving a gritty texture on the pallet, and really, they didn’t have any nutritional value either.
+Pancakes are another item that I felt myself longing for but most gluten free pancake recipes fell flat leaving a gritty texture on the pallet, and really, they didn’t have any nutritional value.

 But then I bought some buckwheat flour.
 Buckwheat as it turns out, isn’t wheat at all.
 It’s related to rhubarb and the ‘grain’ isn’t a grain but rather a seed.
-Now, there are many arguments online as to whether or not buckwheat is paleo.
-Some say yes because it isn’t technically a grain.
-Some say no because it’s so starchy.
-I don’t really care.
 It’s a gluten free alternative to wheat flour that is nutrient rich.
 Buckwheat was the answer to a great gluten free pancake recipe!
 I also had fantastic success using buckwheat in a bread recipe.

 The batch will make 10 medium sized pancakes.
 Each pancake has 97 calories, 12g carbohydrates, 4g protein, 4g fat and 2g sugar.